vjekob/al-objid/README.md

 ![Assigning object IDs](https://raw.githubusercontent.com/vjekob/al-objid/master/images/assigning-id.gif)

-While the AL extension doesn't see that codeunit ID `50108` is already assigned by another developer, AL Object ID Ninja sees it.
+> In the example above, while the AL extension doesn't see that codeunit ID `50108` is already assigned by another developer, AL Object ID Ninja sees it.
 Also, AL Object ID Ninja sees that somebody even assigned `50109` while IntelliSense dropdown was open, so you only get to assign ID `50110`.
 No more object ID collisions.

 ## Business as usual